Body Fat Percentage: The Complete Guide to Understanding Your Body Composition

 For home use, consistency matters more than absolute accuracy:

-- Smart scales with BIA: Convenient but affected by hydration
+- Smart scales with BIA: Convenient but affected by hydration levels

-Daily fluctuations are normal and caused by:
+Daily fluctuations are normal and are mostly caused by:

 - Hydration: Water retention affects all measurement methods

 Focus on weekly trends rather than daily numbers.
-For consistent tracking, measure at same time each week under similar conditions.
+For consistent tracking, measure at the same time each week under similar conditions.